glitch64/python-projects/HCM2/README.md

 # HCM2 - used by internal web application that takes an uploaded excel file and loads it's data into a staging database table.

 ## Description
 `hcm2.py` is a Python script designed to load data from Excel files into a staging database.
 It supports both SQL Server and MySQL through ODBC connections.
+It will require creating an ODBC DSN on the server.

 ## Features
 - Uploads excel data to a staging database table.
 You will have to configure to